 - And the disability has lasted (or is expected to last) for at least one year or will result in death.

 Beyond this definition, the programs vary greatly.

-“Sometimes even beneficiaries don’t get the distinction between the two,” says Kathleen Romig, a Social Security policy expert at the Center on Budget and Policy Priorities.
+“Sometimes even beneficiaries don’t get the distinction between the two,” says Kathleen Romig, the Director of Social Security and Disability Policy at the Center on Budget and Policy Priorities.
 “And the work rules are totally different.”

 Supplemental Security Income (SSI)

 Supplemental Security Income is a financial-need-based program for elderly and disabled people.
 The federal government pays a stipend designed to cover basic necessities like food or housing for people who have little-to-no income and resources (things you own).

-As of January 2019, the maximum federal benefit for an individual is $914 for an individual and $1,371 for a couple per month.
+As of January 2023, the maximum federal benefit for an individual is $914 for an individual and $1,371 for a couple per month.
 Several states add to that amount, according to the Social Security Administration.
 The total fluctuates annually.

-SSI recipients may work and continue to receive their benefits until their total income exceeds $771 after a few deductions are taken into account.
+SSI recipients may work and continue to receive their benefits until their total monthly income exceeds $1,913 after a few deductions are taken into account.

 In other words, benefits drop after the first $85 of income each month, no matter if the money is from a job or a friend.

 SSI is typically for people who haven’t paid Social Security taxes from past W2 jobs.
 Once they work enough in the eyes of Social Security, they may be able to transfer to SSDI.
 But the vast majority of people on SSI don’t and can’t work.